Xilinx/meta-xilinx-tools/docs/README.dfx.dtg.zynqmp.static.md

 ---

 ## Test Procedure on Target
-* Once Linux boots on target, use fpgautil command to load .bit.bin and corresponding dt overlay as shown below.
+* Once Linux boots on target, use fpgautil command to load .bin and corresponding dt overlay as shown below.
 > **Note:** firmware can be loaded only with sudo or root permissions.
 ---